t9md/atom-vim-mode-plus/README.md

 # TODO

+- [ ] Support visual-block by incorporating with [vim-mode-visual-block](https://github.com/t9md/atom-vim-mode-visual-block).
+- [ ] Incorporate [paner](https://github.com/t9md/atom-paner) which improve, `ctrl-w`+`HJKLsv` actions.
+- [ ] Introduce new scope based motion by incorporating with [goto-scope]](https://github.com/t9md/atom-goto-scope).
+- [x] Rewrite spec to be able to write test intuitively.
+- [x] Support new TextObject for Indent, and Comment.
+- [x] Support new Operator ReplaceWithRegister.
 - [x] Make opStack independent
 - [x] Eliminate Prefix.Repeat object.
 Count is provided as global to object by inheriting Base.
 - [x] TOM can respond to its class(e.g. isTextObject()?)